TobyJavascript/spo-tui-fy/README.md

-# Spotify TUI Control Panel
+# Spo-TUI-fy

-**Spotify TUI Control Panel** is a terminal-based interface that allows you to control Spotify playback directly from your terminal.
+**Spo-TUI-fy** is a terminal-based interface that allows you to control Spotify playback directly from your terminal.
 With simple commands like **skip tracks**, **go back to previous tracks**, **pause/resume** playback, **view the currently playing track** etc. It provides a lightweight and intuitive way to interact with Spotify without leaving the command line.

 ---